Olympus E-P5 versus Olympus PEN-F

 |Olympus PEN-F (⇒ lft)||2360||no||3.0||1037||swivel||YES||8000||10.0||no||YES|

 |Panasonic GX7 (⇒ lft | rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|

 |Sony RX100 IV (⇒ lft | rgt)||2359||no||3.0||1228||tilting||no||2000||16.0||10.2||YES|

 The PEN-F is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the E-P5 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P5 was succeeded by the ...

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-P5 or the Olympus PEN-F – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.